OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 | ![3D Printed enclosure](./doc_resources/other.configs/04.jpeg) | ![3D Printed enclosure](./doc_resources/other.configs/05.jpeg) |
 |                           Ready...                             |                          En route !                            |

-Notice on the config above, that 2 push-buttons have been added.
+Notice on the configs above, that 2 push-buttons have been added.
 This was not necessary before, as the EInk screen we mentioned did indeed have those 2 buttons.
 Some screens come with even more buttons, or joysticks.
 This actually triggers a very interesting question:
 > _**Beside the screen**_, what is the minimal config for a user to be able to interact with a given software?